viable2005/PyLab001/README.md

 1. Create variables to store your age, height (in feet), and weight (in pounds).
 2. Print the data type of each variable using the `type()` function.
 3. Calculate your Body Mass Index (BMI) using the formula: $$\text{BMI} = {\frac{\text{weight(lbs)}}{\text{height(inches)}^2}*703}$$.
-   a.
-Careful, pay attention to height in inches!
+    * Careful, pay attention to height in inches!
 5. Print your BMI.

 #### Part 3: Pushing to GitHub